 I'm presenting two versions here: the first one, when the top thread and the bobbin tread are different in color (and finishing them off together could be visible) - and the second, easier version, when both the top thread and bobbin thread are identical (scroll down to see that).

-VERSION 1: Front And Back with Different Thread Colors
+VERSION 1: How To Finish sewing with Different Thread Colors On front and back

 6) When you're through, pull gently on the thread, until you see the knot disappear into the fabric.